Stanley Donen: 1943–1949: Hollywood choreographer

-In 1943 Arthur Freed, the successful producer of musical films at Metro Goldwyn Mayer, bought the film rights to Best Foot Forward and made a film version starring Lucille Ball and William Gaxton.
+In 1943 Arthur Freed, the producer of musical films at Metro Goldwyn Mayer, bought the film rights to Best Foot Forward and made a film version starring Lucille Ball and William Gaxton.
 Donen moved to Hollywood to audition for the film and signed a one-year contract with MGM.
 Donen appeared as a chorus dancer and was made assistant choreographer by Charles Walters.
 At MGM Donen renewed his friendship with Kelly, who was now a supporting actor in musicals.
 When Kelly was loaned to Columbia Pictures for a film, he was offered the chance to choreograph his own dance numbers and asked Donen to assist.
 Kelly stated: "Stanley needed a job.
 I needed someone to count for the cameraman, someone who knew the steps and could explain what I was going to do so the shot was set up correctly."
 Donen accepted and choreographed three dance sequences with Kelly in Cover Girl (1944).
 Donen came up with the idea for the "Alter Ego" dance sequence where Kelly's reflection jumps out of a shop window and dances with him.
 Director Charles Vidor insisted that the idea would never work, so Donen and Kelly directed the scene themselves and Donen spent over a year editing it.
 The film made Kelly a movie star and is considered by many film critics to be an important and innovative musical.
 Donen signed a one-year contract with Columbia and choreographed several films there, but returned to MGM the following year when Kelly wanted assistance on his next film.